mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 LLVM-MinGW produces smaller executables than Visual Studio and does not need to be installed.

-There is a version for every system (Windows, Linux, macOS) and architecture (Intel/AMD, ARM, 32 or 64 bit).

-Follow the instructions for LLVM-MinGW in the Windows or Linux section above.
+Depending on your development system, follow the instructions for LLVM-MinGW in the __Windows__ or __Linux__ section above.

 MSYS2 (Windows 11 on Arm64 ___only___)
 --------------------------------------

-Follow the instructions for MSYS2 in the Windows section above.
+Follow the instructions for MSYS2 in the Windows section above, except for the
+following:

 Install the `mingw-w64-clang-aarch64-clang` package instead of the `mingw-w64-i686-gcc` and `mingw-w64-x86_64-gcc` packages.

-Execute `clangarm64.exe` in the MSYS2 install directory to open the __MSYS2 CLANGARM64__ terminal.
+Execute `clangarm64.exe` in the MSYS2 install directory to open the __MSYS2 CLANGARM64__ terminal, and run:

-Use the `make -f Makefile-arm` command to build the ARM executables.
+	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make -f Makefile-arm